Squirkey89/Game-Xpress/README.md

   * One of the bugs that I encountered when creating the website was was in basket on mobile devices.
 The right side of the screen would push everything including the footer to the right.
 This resulted in a white line down the right of the screen.
 The text was slightly moved to the right also.
 I spent a long time trying to fix the issue.
 When I loaded the deployed site on my phone and went to the basket the page looked fine and didnt have this same issue.
 I eventually contacted tutuor support and they tried to help but we couldnt fix it.
 The tutor Alex tried the website on firefox and some other browsers and the basket worked fine.

   * On the product details page the images when clicked on download the file.
 I was trying to get the image to open up on a new tab.
 I changed the image  I tried removing the link but was unable to fix this one.

+  * On mobile devices the favourites page remove button is not visible.
+This was something I found out at the very last minute and was'nt able to fix it.
+The problem was that on mobile devices on dev tools the buttom is there on every viewpoint.
+So I didnt know that was an issue until it was too late.

  # Marketing<div id='marketing'>